FlandiaYingman/FlandiaYingman/README.md

 ### Hi there 👋

 Hey!
-I'm **Flandia Yingman**, an undergraduate at HKUST in ENGG+AI (COMP+AI in the future), interested in art, computing and programming!
+I'm an undergraduate at HKUST majored in Computer Science, interested in art, computing and programming!

-**Flandia Yingman** and **孔明亲** both are the nicknames I usually use for online surfing. **Flandia Yingman** is mostly used on English websites, while **孔明亲** is more likely used on Chinese websites.
-By the way, my legal name is **LI, Yu Hong Harry**, and feel free to call me by it.
+Flandia Yingman and 孔明亲 both are the nicknames I usually use for online surfing.
+Alternatively, feel free to call me by Harry if you feel that's better.

-I love to make friends 👭!
-If you wish, just follow me on GitHub or open an issue in this repo!
+I am especially interested in developing semantical best practices to program in a elegant and symmetric way.

 #### Why "Flandia Yingman"?

 It's from a old light novel...
 Flandre Scarlet?
 Almost, but no 😀.

-#### Why "孔明亲"?

-孔明 is my favorite anime character in a famous mobile game "Fate: Grand Order".
-While the suffix 亲 is used for calling intimates.

 ### 🔭 I’m currently working on ...

-- College courses.
-I must be working really hard on it for my future... :P

 - [Arkwaifu](https://github.com/FlandiaYingman/arkwaifu): The website lists all AVG assets in the game Arknights, as the webmaster.

-- [Penguin Stats](https://github.com/penguin-statistics/backend-next): The Penguin Stats website (penguin-stats.io), as an amateur reviewer (and often raise some crazy stuff).
+- [USThing](https://usthing.xyz/): A student-driven all-in-one app for HKUST students, as the head of backend team, and guiding the app team as well.
+- [MLscript](https://github.com/hkust-taco/mlscript): The MLscript programming language.

 ### 🌱 I’m currently learning ...

- - English Language 😟.
- - Algebra and Calculus 🤪. (almost crazy)
+ - Functional Programming
- - Physics with Calculus 😢.
+ - Lambda Calculus and System F
- - Computer Science 💻❤️.

 ### 👯 I’m looking to collaborate on ...